-Francis was severely injured in a two-vehicle collision in Sammamish on January 11, 2002 that occurred after another driver struck her vehicle, which then sent the car crashing into a tree.
+Frances was severely injured in a serious motor vehicle accident in Sammamish on January 11, 2002 that occurred after a driver of a truck hit her vehicle, which then sent the car crashing into a tree.

 The high-speed impact sent her vehicle off the roadway and over an embankment before crashing into a tree and finally coming to a stop.
 She suffered a traumatic brain injury and broke her back in two places in the collision, which diminished her ability to continue working as a transplant nurse at the University of Washington Medical Center.